RodCyb3Dev/rails-template/README.md

 t.datetime :locked_at
 ```

-- Now with all the changes made as mentioned above run `rails db:migrate`
+- Next with all the changes made as mentioned above run `rails db:migrate`
-- Then initialize your app by using: `$ rails server`
+- Then initialize your app by using: `$ rails server` or `$ rails s`
 - After that, head to your browser and type: `127.0.0.1:3000 or localhost:3000`

 ⚠ If the app fails due to **Segmentation fault**? try running `$ rails server` again and if this persist Try adding `DISABLE_SPRING=1` before `rails new`.
 Spring will get confused if you create an app with the same name twice.

+4. **So to give the first User admin privileges you can do:**

+- Create User via the registration form.
+  Now that the user is registered lets change attributes to `admin: true` & `role: admin` so to do this:
+- Open terminal within your application dir run: rails c
+  Check if user or users exists:
+- User.all
+- User.first
+  Make attributes changes:
+- User.last.update!(admin: true)
+- User.last.update!(role: "admin")
+  To delete the user:
+- User.last.destroy!

-#### Once installed what do I get?
+### Once installed what do I get?

 - Webpack support + Tailwind CSS configured in the `app/javascript` directory.
 - Devise with a new `username`, `name`, `invitation`, `omniauth` field already migrated in.
 Enhanced views using Tailwind CSS.